 List of Fishing Skills

-Fishing has been done for thousands of years as a way to gather food and for sport.
+Fishing has been around for thousands of years as a way to gather food and for sport.
 There are many different reasons people like to fish, from the appeal of the scenic excursions, the thrill of the sport, or as a source of income.
-Below is a compilation of skills to improve your fishing abilities at any level.
+Below are some skills to improve your fishing abilities at any level.

 - Reading the water

-The difference between catching a fish versus coming away empty handed can come down to a matter of inches.
-To make a perfect cast, the fishing rod must be gripped correctly.
+The difference between catching a fish versus coming away empty-handed can come down to a matter of inches.
+To properly cast, you must have the correct grip.
 Start by placing your thumb on top of the rod grip.
 The objective in casting is to bend, or load, the rod.
-A common tendency for beginners is to flail their arm while casting.
+A common mistake made by beginners is flailing one’s arms while casting.
 Make sure to keep the arm movement strict, similar to the movement of hammering a nail into a wall.

-Similar to hunting or playing hide-and-go-seek, when fishing it is important to keep noise at a minimum as to not scare away the fish.
-Keep boat noise low as well as voices and avoid slamming things like hatches and coolers.
+Similar to hunting or playing hide-and-go-seek, when fishing, it is important to keep noise at a minimum so as to not scare away the fish.
+Keep boat noise and voices low, and avoid slamming things like hatches and coolers.

-After casting the line and getting a fish to bite, reeling the fish in is an important skill to have control over.
-Keep the fishing rod up at a 45-degree angle and be calm, only reeling in when the fish stops dragging.
+After casting the line and getting a fish to bite, reeling the fish in is an important skill.
+Keep the fishing rod up at a 45° angle and remain calm, only reeling in when the fish stops dragging.
 To reel in the fish, crank the handle that is on the fishing pole so that the line shortens and pulls the fish towards you.
-Don’t reel in the fish too fast or else it will let go and swim away.
-Let the fish run until it tires, this will make reeling it in easier as there is less resistance.
+Don’t reel in the fish too fast, or else it will let go and swim away.
+Let the fish run until it tires.
+This will make reeling it in easier as there is less resistance.